cleardusk/3DDFA/readme.md

     git clone https://github.com/cleardusk/3DDFA.git  # or git@github.com:cleardusk/3DDFA.git
     cd 3DDFA
     ```

+   Then, download dlib landmark model in [Google Drive](https://drive.google.com/open?id=1kxgOZSds1HuUIlvo5sRH3PJv377qZAkE) or [Baidu Yun](https://pan.baidu.com/s/1bx-GxGf50-KDk4xz3bCYcw), and put it into `models` directory.
+(To reduce this repo's size, I remove some large size binary files including this model, so you should download it : ) )

 2. Run the `main.py` with arbitrary image as input
     ```
     python3 main.py -f samples/test1.jpg